 By Jen Wood

 Our Wellbeing expert Jen Wood explores mindfulness matters.
-Giving us insights into turning any negative experiences of 2020 around to start the new year with a positive mindset
+Giving us insights into turning any negative experiences of the last two years around to start this new year with a positive mindset

 Reflecting, Learning and Moving Forward

-2020 – it was the year everyone wanted to be over.
-There was loss, challenge and uncertainty, and many dreams that didn’t come true.
-We have been bombarded by bad news and sensational media coverage.
+2021 was meant to so much better than its predecessor – however it didn't quite live up to expectation.
+There was still loss, challenge and uncertainty, and many dreams that didn’t come true.
+We have been bombarded by bad news and sensational media coverage for so long now it does feel.
 In my own therapy practice, I have experienced a dramatic increase in demand.

 Even without the negativity of the news, this tendency to focus on threat and danger is not our fault.
 Neuroscience has shown us that our brains are wired for survival rather than happiness.
 Clinical Psychologist Dr Rick Hanson reminds us that, thanks to the negativity bias, ‘the brain is like Velcro for negative experiences, but Teflon for positive ones.’
 It typically takes five positives to make up for one negative experience.